Hong Kong Cable Television

 Hong Kong Cable Television Limited (香港有線電視有限公司), formerly known as Wharf Cable Television Limited (九倉有線電視有限公司) until 31 October 1998, is a cable television provider in Hong Kong currently owned by Forever Top (Asia) Limited, which operates it as a part of i-Cable Communications business.
-It was the second company to provide cable television service in Hong Kong (after Rediffusion Television, which ceased cable operation with the launch of their terrestrial television channels in 1973).
+It was the second company to provide cable television services in Hong Kong (after Rediffusion Television, which ceased cable operation with the launch of their terrestrial television channels in 1973).
 It was incorporated on 30 June 1993 and officially inaugurated on 31 October same year, offering a package of over 100 pay television channels, 54 of which are directly operated by the company.

 History

 The company was founded as Wharf Cable Television (九倉有線電視), incorporated on 30 June 1993.
 Cable-based transmissions were officially inaugurated by the Governor of Hong Kong Chris Patten.
 It went on air with eight channels, including the world's first 24-hour Cantonese news channel.

 Wharf Cable Television changed its name to Hong Kong Cable Television (香港有線電視) on 31 October 1998.
 It was listed on the Hong Kong Stock Exchange in 1999 under i-Cable Communications.

-In October 2001, Hong Kong Cable Television became the first cable television company in Hong Kong to carry live broadcasts of UEFA Euro 2004 on its channels.
-In later years, it carried live coverage of the 2002, 2006 and 2010 FIFA World Cup, as well as the 2012 Summer Olympics in London.

 With the largest number of subscribers of subscription television companies in Hong Kong, HKCTV became one of the top five media groups in Hong Kong.
 According to the financial summary of i-CABLE Communications Limited in 2004, its sales revenue reaches HK$2,372 million with a profit of HK$296 million.